Frequently Asked Questions

 Yes.
 In fact, we highly recommend you bring a small bag with a name-tag to carry any change of shoes, extra water, or clothing to be used throughout the tests.
 You will not be allowed to leave the test area to change your shoes or clothes, so be prepared to have what you need in your bag.

-Q: Are there training programs to prepare for the AFM FITTEST?
+Q: Are there training programs to prepare for Austin's Fittest?

 Yes!
 Many of our sponsors and other local businesses will be offering prep classes, and test-specific training to help you excel at the tests.
 Be sure to check the website periodically for updates as these programs become available.